rnaveensrinivas/Linux/README.md

 ```
 You can scroll up and down through the file, search for patterns, and use other advanced features like following the file.

-Here’s a table summarizing the useful `less` commands:
+Here's a table summarizing the useful `less` commands:

 | **Command**                  | **Description**                                                       |
 |------------------------------|-----------------------------------------------------------------------|